Resilient-Labs/safe-route/README.md

 **Highlights:**
 - Passport.js: Authenticates users and ensures ability to stay logged in during different sessions.
-- Toastify.js:
+- Toastify.js: Presents consistent success and error alerts to inform users.
-- Leaflet.js:
+- Leaflet.js: Displays an interactive and engaging map for users.
-- Node-Geocoder:
+- Node-Geocoder: Obtain coordinates of an address and attributes appropriate latitude and longitude coordinates for map plotting.

 ## 🏔️ Challenges:
 -
 -
 -

-## 🌱 Getting Started:
+## 🚞 Getting Started:
 1. Clone the SafeRoute repository.
-2. Go to config and set up your appropriate variables according to our .env.template file.
+2. Go to config folder and set up variables according to our .env.template file.
-3. Run the following lines of code:
+3. Run the following code:
 ```
 npm i
 npm start